hiero-ledger/hiero-mirror-node/docs/design/hiero-hooks.md

 - Hook data ingestion must maintain the same reliability guarantees as existing transaction types
 - API availability must match existing REST API SLAs
 - Data consistency must be maintained across hook, hook_storage, and transaction tables

-## Open Questions

-1. **Indexing Strategy**: Which additional indexes might be needed for complex hook queries that we haven't identified yet?

-2. **Protobuf Changes and Record Stream Timeline**: Check with Michael Tinker on the availability timeline for protobuf changes and record stream implementation for hook support.